Get your EIN in as fast as 7 business days. Apply now for $49

 How fast is the free IRS online EIN application?

-The IRS EIN Assistant issues your EIN immediately upon completion.
-The entire process takes 10-15 minutes.
-It is available Monday through Friday, 7:00 AM to 10:00 PM Eastern Time.
-You must have a valid SSN or ITIN to use this method.
+The IRS EIN Assistant issues your EIN immediately on completion.
+The process takes 10-15 minutes.
+It runs Monday through Friday, 7:00 AM to 10:00 PM Eastern Time.
+You must have a valid SSN to use this method, which blocks most non-US residents from the instant free option.

 Is there a difference between a free EIN and a paid EIN?

-No. The EIN number itself is identical whether you obtain it for free from the IRS or through a paid service.
-The 9-digit number, its format (XX-XXXXXXX), and its validity are exactly the same.
-Paid services simply handle the paperwork on your behalf.
+No. The EIN is identical whether you get it free from the IRS or through a paid service.
+The 9-digit number, the XX-XXXXXXX format, and its validity match exactly.
+A paid service only handles the paperwork.
+The IRS issues the same EIN regardless of who prepares the Form SS-4.

 Need an EIN?
 We Handle Everything.